Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Ambitious—but grounded.

-That’s the real strength of WOOP.
+That’s the true power of WOOP.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.